CATALPAresearch/local_shorturldemux/README.md

 # Short-url demux
 local_shorturldemux is a small moodle plugin to set short url or to handle multiple course enrollments on the same course.
-When requesting a short-url identifier the plugin determines the the corresponding course and forwards the request to the corresponding course activity.
+When requesting a short-url identifier the plugin determines the corresponding course and forwards the request to the corresponding course activity.

 Through this plugin short-urls can stay unchaged over several courses or semesters.
-In case a learner enrolled to two courses that share the same short-url the student request will be forwarded to the most recent course and course activity.
+In case a learner enrolled to two moodle courses that belong to the same course request will be forwarded to the most recent moodle course (or course activity).

 ## TODO
 * Improve sanitization: https://www.php.net/manual/de/filter.filters.sanitize.php